 and economic implications of electric generation options.

-She currently serves on the board of the Southeastern Energy Society and is a
+She has served on the boards of the Southeastern Energy Society and the South

 is also a Certified Energy Manager and a Certified Cogeneration Professional.

 She is an associate at James J. Hirsch and Associates.